 The example below shows how to use the function for personal finances.
 Assume we need to buy a car and are saving for it.
 The target is to buy in 1 year.
-There are $10,000 in our bank account as savings.
+There is $10,000 in our bank account as savings.
 The bank pays 5% interest on our savings account.
-Our capacity is to add $2,000 for next 12 months into the account.
-Let’s calculate the amount we would need at the end of the year to purchase the car?
+Our goal is to add $2,000 for the next 12 months into the account.
+Let’s calculate the amount we would have at the end of the year to purchase the car.

 Suppose we are given the information below: